 - You decide to pay for your policy in full, you’re on auto-pay, or you went paperless

-- Your car comes with anti-lock brakes or you drive a hybrid vehicle
+- Your car comes with anti-lock brakes or you drive a hybrid vehicle, like the Toyota Prius.

 - You decided to renew your policy early or you purchased another policy with the same company